allanadan05/learningAndDevelopment/README.md

 2. CSS
 3. JavaScript
 ## What is SVG?
 - scalable vector graphics
 - A language for describing 2D graphics
 - Fir simpler definition, it is an XML for web graphics
 - One of the benefits of using the SVG file is that they are resolution independent, which means they can scale infinitely.

+## Groups in SVG
+- use to group several elements into one unified object, enclose svg elements in \<g></g> tag

+## The DEFS tag & clipping paths
+- \<clipPath></clipPath> tag.
+Clip path is going to wrap any number of shapes that we intend to use as a mask.
+It is an analogous to masks in Photoshop.
+Mask is simply a shape applie to an underlying shape or shapes to either hide or reveal elements.
+- \<defs></defs> tag is short for definitions.
+It allow you to add any number of elements that it's going to be rendered directly in your SVG image.
+-

 ### Container Element

 - When we add an svg element, the user-agent of the browser creates a viewport coordinate system and that will allow us to create graphical content.